The Ultimate Maui Travel Guide, Updated 2022

 Waianapanapa State Park is a wonderful area with tons to see.
 The beach is often considered the main attraction, however, the park is named after the brilliant freshwater pools.
 You can find these pools near the Waianapanapa Park parking area.

 The Ke Ala Loa O Maui trail is also in this park.
 The trail has wonderful views and runs along an ancient Hawaiian road built by a Hawaiian chief in the 15th century.
 You can also try the 3-mile Kipapa O Kihapiilani Trail which runs along two beautiful coves and Hawaiian ruins.
 Please be respectful at these ancient Hawaiian sites.
+Please note, you need to make an advance reservation to visit Waianapanapa State Park.
+You can do that here.

 Twin Falls; Hawaii Tourism Authority (HTA) / Tor Johnson